 The Communication Matrix is another tool that is used to record and document an individual’s communication skills over time.
 Information is gathered from observations and experiences/interactions with the individual using AAC.

-*It should be noted that there are numerous evaluation tools and resources that can be used to record an individual’s AAC skill level (we just mentioned a few of our go-to's, above!).
-Others include the Functional Communication Profile: Revised, and the low cost (~$12.99), AAC Evaluation Genie iPad application.
+*It should be noted that we are not endorsed by any of the following companies mentioned above.
+There are numerous evaluation tools and resources that can be used to record an individual’s AAC skill level (we just mentioned a few of our go-to's, above).
+Others include the Functional Communication Profile: Revised, and the low-cost (~$12.99), AAC Evaluation Genie iPad application.

 Writing AAC Goals